Administration & Finance COVID-19 Information

 - Administration and Finance will review all purchase requests for criticality, appropriateness and necessity of expense, and reasonableness of price.

-- Requisitions for new ongoing/recurring monthly expenses should be prepared for the anticipated total amount through the end of the fall semester and appropriate signatures obtained, the requisition should be forwarded to the Office of the Vice President of Administration and Finance for review and approval.
+- Requisitions for new ongoing/recurring monthly expenses should be prepared for the anticipated total amount through the end of the fall semester and appropriate signatures obtained, the requisition should be forwarded to [email protected] for review and approval.

 - Invoices for services or goods already received should be processed as follows: